 Treasury shares

-Private companies have recently joined listed companies in being able to not only buy back shares but to also hold these shares in ‘treasury’.
+Private companies have recently joined listed companies in being able to not only buy back shares but also hold these shares in ‘treasury’.
 Treasury shares can be held by a company (instead of cancelling them) – during which time there is no change to the amount of the company’s share capital and no amount is transferred to the capital redemption reserve, and sold on or transferred at a later date.

 If a company has treasury shares and then undertakes a bonus issue of shares, it can decide whether or not to issue bonus shares in respect of the treasury shares, as well as to the other relevant shareholders.
 If it chooses to issue bonus shares in respect of treasury shares, these bonus shares are then also held in treasury and are similarly devoid of voting rights while they are held in treasury.